 Nevertheless, Plants vs Zombies is a perfect cycle of addiction.
 Every level offers something new to keep you hooked – more challenging zombies are gradually introduced, numerous minigames break up the gameplay, and new plants become available to play with.
 Combined with the appealing visuals and aggressively fun sound design, it’s easy to see how Plants vs Zombies became a phenomenon – a shame that subsequent Plants vs Zombies games have either been mobile-only or online shooters.

 Defense Grid: The Awakening is straightforward perfection – and unlike many games on this list, you’re actually using towers as a defence.
 Stop aliens from stealing power cores from a charmingly British AI companion, and kill them if they try to escape.
 Defeating aliens nets the resources to buy or upgrade the various types of towers, and there are the usual death mazes the player can put together.

 Defense Grid is a pure, addictive tower defense delight – and if that’s not enough, there are DLC tie-ins with Borderlands and Portal, too.
 Defense Grid 2, however, is a little overcomplicated – we’ll stick to the original.

-From the studio behind Satisfactory and, er, Goat Simulator, Sanctum 2 is unique in that it’s also an FPS game.
-If you just play the first few seconds, you could be forgiven for thinking you’ve bought a Borderlands-style co-op shooter – until you hit the arena and have to put up walls, turrets, tesla coils, and other defenses to stop the alien hordes from taking out your power cores.
+From the studio behind Satisfactory and, er, Goat Simulator, Sanctum 2 is a unique tower defense game because it also doubles as an FPS game.
+If you just play the first few seconds, you could be forgiven for thinking you’ve bought a Borderlands-style co-op shooter – until you hit the arena and have to put up walls, turrets, tesla coils, and other defences to stop the alien hordes from taking out your power cores.